We spoke to Naomi at Positive Prov about what she learnt from her first six months in the working world, here are her tips, in her words…

 C. Preparing for the return to the office

 Taking a couple of minutes on the walk back to go through your mental to-do list or action plan will help you ease into tackling those tasks you may have been putting off during the morning.
-Make sure you give yourself good time, try not rush back.
-Sit down, take a moment, then ace the afternoon.”
+Make sure you give yourself enough time, try not to rush back.
+Sit down, take a moment, then ace the afternoon.

 Ensure you are prompt in: